.338 Lapua Magnum: Final development

-The current .338 Lapua Magnum cartridge was developed as a joint venture between the Finnish rifle manufacturer SAKO and the British rifle manufacturer Accuracy International, along with the Finnish ammunition manufacturer Lapua, or more officially Nammo Lapua Oy, which since 1998 is part of the Nordic Ammunition Group (Nammo).
+The .338 Lapua Magnum cartridge was developed as a joint venture between the Finnish rifle manufacturer SAKO and the British rifle manufacturer Accuracy International, along with the Finnish ammunition manufacturer Lapua, or more officially Nammo Lapua Oy, which since 1998 is part of the Nordic Ammunition Group (Nammo).

 Lapua opted to redesign the .338/416 cartridge.
 In the new case design, particular attention was directed toward thickening and metallurgically strengthening the case's web and sidewall immediately forward of the web.
 In modern solid head cases, the hardness of the brass is the major factor determining a case's pressure limit before undergoing plastic deformation.
 Lapua tackled this problem by creating a hardness distribution ranging from the head and web (hard) to the mouth (soft) as well as a strengthened (thicker) case web and sidewall immediately forward of the web.
 This resulted in a very pressure-resistant case, allowing it to operate at high pressure and come within 15 m/s (50 ft/s) of the original velocity goal.

 Lapua also designed a 16.2 g .338 caliber lock base B408 full metal jacket bullet, modeled after its .30 caliber lock base bullet configuration.

 The result was the .338 Lapua Magnum cartridge which was registered with C.I.P.
 (Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) in 1989.
 With the procurement by the Dutch Army, the cartridge became NATO codified.

 The .338 Lapua Magnum fills the gap between weapons chambered for standard military rounds such as the 7.62×51mm NATO and large, heavy rifles firing the .50 BMG cartridge.
 It also offers an acceptable amount of barrel wear, which is important to military snipers who tend to fire thousands of rounds a year in practice.
 This was achieved by coupling a sensible case volume (7.40 ml) to bore area (56.86 mm2/0.5686 cm2) ratio (13.01 Oratio) with ample space for loading relatively long slender projectiles that can provide good aerodynamic efficiency and external ballistic performance for the projectile diameter.
 Like every other comparable large magnum rifle cartridge, the .338 Lapua Magnum presents a stout recoil.
 An appropriate fitting stock and an effective muzzle brake helps to reduce recoil-induced problems, enabling the operator to fire more rounds before getting too uncomfortable to shoot accurately.
 Good factory loads, multiple projectile weights and factory special application ammunition are all available.

 Due to its growing civilian popularity, several high-quality tactical and match (semi) custom bolt actions designed for the .338 Lapua Magnum are becoming available.
 These (semi) custom bolt-actions are used with other high-grade rifle and sighting components to build custom sporting and target rifles.